 Meanwhile, despite being an admirer of European fascists like Adolf Hitler, Benito Mussolini and Francisco Franco, Trujillo agrees to accept Jewish refugees fleeing Nazi persecution, offering farmland and visas to those who want to migrate to the Republic.

-He also opens the country to Republican Spanish escaping Franco's regime.
+He also opens the country to Spanish Republicans escaping Franco's regime.

 1939 - When the Second World War breaks out in September Trujillo sides with the antifascist Allies.